-The Applicant must submit a detailed and specific research proposal and must obtain the agreement of a member of the space, cyber, and telecommunications law faculty to review and potentially supervise the doctoral dissertation.
+Applicants must submit a detailed and specific research proposal and obtain the agreement of a member of the space, cyber, and telecommunications law faculty (most likely Professor von der Dunk) to review and potentially supervise the doctoral dissertation prior to applying.
+Proposals should be 3 to 6 pages long with a one-page table of contents.
+It should describe the precise issue to be addressed, the importance of that issue, and the relevant laws to be discussed.
 Proposals should be 3 to 6 pages long with a one-page table of contents.
 It should describe the precise issue to be addressed, the importance of that issue, and the relevant laws to be discussed.

 The Applicant must hold a JD or LL.M. from an ABA-accredited American Law School; a PhD on a related subject; or a comparable Master of Laws or LL.M. degree from an international institution.
 The Applicant must submit certified transcripts verifying these degrees.
 Waiver of this requirement will be possible but very rare.